nDriaDev/react-tools/apps/react-tools-demo/src/markdown/useSet.md

 # useSet
 Hook to use _Set data structure_ to handle component state with all Set methods.
+[See demo](https://nDriaDev.io/react-tools/#/hooks/state/useSet)

 ## Usage